 Yet, he would go on to spend even more time during his 50 years as a Viatorian, in pastoral ministry, serving at St. Viator Parish in Chicago and Maternity BVM Parish in Bourbonnais, before heading west to serve as rector of the Guardian Angel Cathedral in Las Vegas.

-Currrently, he serves as associate pastor of St. Viator Catholic Community in Las Vegas while also serving as assistant provincial of the Viatorian Community, and in particular overseeing the development of new associates.
+Currrently, he serves as associate pastor of St. Viator Catholic Community in Las Vegas after having served as assistant provincial of the Viatorian Community, and in particular overseeing the development of new associates.

 If there is one common link in all of these different ministries, it’s Fr.
 Lentz’s belief in the power of a religious community, such as the Clerics of St. Viator.